MicrosoftDocs/powerbi-docs/powerbi-docs/developer/visuals/visual-project-structure.md

 ## Metadata entries

-The comments in the following code caption from the `pbiviz.json` file, describe the metadata entries.
+The comments in the following code caption from the `pbiviz.json` file describe the metadata entries.
 Certain metadata, like the author's name and email, are required before you can package the visual.

 > [!NOTE]
 >